 Make no mistake: this is lucrative business for Segal.
 The pricing of his Physicians Shield Plan, cataloged by state and specialty, is publicly available.
 To explore the fee structure, visit his site, now named eMerit Medical Justice.
 In the top menu bar, click Purchase/Renew > Enroll Online.
 On the form which appears, fill in a geographic region and a specialty of interest.
 This will produce a table of fees, showing the start-up cost, plus annual dues reaching thousands of dollars.

 Segal offered his Web Anti-Defamation Package across all regions and all medical specialties at a uniform price, shown in the screenshot below.
 The Package had an upfront cost of $625 USD plus a yearly renewal fee of $499 USD.
 In a New York Times interview, Segal said: “About half of his 2,500 members use the agreement.”
-He was referring to the Mutual Agreement to Main Privacy, popularly called the Gag Contract.
+He was referring to the Mutual Agreement to Main Privacy, and its iterations.
 Segal sold this service from 2007 to 2011.
 Estimate the profit:

 |MDs choosing the Web Anti-Defamation Package:||1,250 Doctors|